Since this week is George Washington's birthday, I feel compelled to write something about His Excellency, the "Indispensable Man."

 Young Washington |

-Those two sobriquets are just a sampling of the many honorifics afforded Washington both during his lifetime and as his legacy grew.
-You might be surprised to know that some of the early biographies of Washington were poorly drawn and in some instances created or stoked mythology that has continued through today, such as the cherry tree incident, wooden teeth, and his "vision" at Valley Forge.
-But Washington's actual achievements outstrip all fictional characterizations.
+These two sobriquets are just a sampling of the many honorifics given to Washington both during his lifetime and as his legacy grew.
+You might be surprised to know that some early biographies of Washington were poorly drawn and, in some instances, created or perpetuated myths that continue to this day, such as the cherry tree incident, wooden teeth, and his "vision" at Valley Forge.
+However, Washington's real achievements surpass all fictional characterizations.
 In this blog, we'll discuss some of his earlier accomplishments.

-The young George Washington managed to overcome relatively modest beginnings and rise to a stature that has reached across the ages.
-Born in the second marriage of a small Virginia landholder, a nearly cosmic chain of events helped bring George Washington to the forefront of Virginia society - the platform from which he launched his career.
-These events include a succession of early deaths (father, male siblings), failure in love, finding a wealthy benefactor, making a successful marriage, exploiting political connections, and finally profiting from a string of near-catastrophic failures.
+The young George Washington managed to overcome relatively modest beginnings and rise to a stature that has transcended the ages.
+Born to a small Virginia landholder's second marriage, a nearly cosmic chain of events helped elevate George Washington to the forefront of Virginia society—the platform from which he launched his career.
+These events include a series of early deaths (father, male siblings), failure in love, finding a wealthy benefactor, entering a successful marriage, exploiting political connections, and ultimately profiting from a series of near-catastrophic failures.

 |